 Most people seem to think only certain people can see certain info that they post, when that idea has crumbled over and over as we all know.
 “Liking” is probably the most genius of ideas.
 Once you like enough, I’ll bet you anything that someone like a criminal profiler could learn everything about you, your age, sex, location, sexual preference, religious affiliations, and more, without even your name or picture, solely based on your Likes.
 The same kind of info someone malicious might want, is the same kind of info companies can use to make money off of you.

 All your Facebook info is served up to ultimately turn you into a demographic for advertisers to better target you (I should know, I place ads on Facebook myself — the targeting is better than what even Google can offer).
-So, the next time you see an ad that is eerily directed towards you, you know why.
+So, the next time you see an ad that is eerily directed toward you, you know why.
 Not to mention the possibilities of your info being shared or sold to third-parties for any number of reasons.
 Another important mental note to make to yourself, is that “free” online services aren’t actually free, we pay for these services by exchanging our data (which is a valuable currency).

 To that end, you should understand what Google, Facebook, and similar companies really are, they’re data agencies.
 Again, we pay for the great tools and services they offer with our data, and to be clear, I do choose to use a lot of their services because they are useful to me.
 The distinction, however, is that I understand that trade-off, what these companies really are and that their services aren’t really free.
 Most people do not have that vital information going in before they agree to these impossible to read and understand terms and policies.